1st MINNESOTA VOLUNTEER INFANTRY

 A Minnesota census in 1857 found the Leydes farming in Washington County.
 While no specific community is designated in that population tally, the federal census of '60 denoted Cottage Grove.
 Cottage Grove again appears in an 1865 population tally.

-In April, 1861, with civil war having broken out in America, Samuel, early on, responded to President Lincoln's call to arms by enlisting in the U.S. Army for three months and, then, three years.
+In April, 1861, with civil war having spread across America, Samuel, early on, responded to President Lincoln's call to arms by enlisting in the U.S. Army for three months and, then, three years.
 Except for a brief interlude in 1863, he would continue to serve his county until mid-1866.
+[Note: His younger brother, James, would also serve in the military during the American Civil War (6th MN Inf.
+Co.
+“A”).
+He is buried in Anacortes, WA]

 As with many Civil War veterans, after his final discharge from the army the life screen goes dark on Samuel.
 He cannot be located in the 1870 census, but next surfaces in 1880.
 At that time he was back with his parents who were then residing and farming in Walden, Pope County, MN.